Contributing to Ibis

 rough steps on how to get things set up:

-Here are the steps to start database services and run the test suite:
+First, start the database services and load the test data:

 You can also run